 The Internet has truly become a way of life in today’s world.
 From carrying out different official works to driving a car and using household electronics, everything has now become internet-based.
 Considering the current trends and shift in the way we leverage technology, it appears life without the internet is soon going to be impossible.
 This is evident from the fact how annoying a person gets when he/she is unable to get access to their Facebook, Instagram, Twitter, find a route on Google Maps, or send an important email, just because of not being able to connect to the internet.

-Well, if you are also dependent on the internet and experiencing issues with your internet network such as – Frequently disconnecting the internet, hanging or freezing internet connection, slow internet speed etc. you may want to look for the options to overcome the problem.
+Well, if you are also dependent on the internet and experiencing issues with your internet network such as – internet keep disconnecting, Frequently disconnecting the internet, hanging or freezing internet connection, slow internet speed, etc. you may want to look for the options to overcome the problem.
 In this guide, you will be provided with different workarounds to help you know what to do when your internet keeps disconnecting.

 If you find that all the devices on your internet network are displaying the same problem, it means that there is some issue with your Cable or DSL Modem, Network Router, or Internet Service Provider (ISP).
 However, if only one of the devices, let’s say your computer, is frequently getting disconnected from the internet, this indicates that the problem is basically with your computer.
 In such a case, you will need to check your computer for hardware failures or for issues with the operating system, as generally, these types of issues lead to internet connectivity errors.